MileHacker Logo

 • Generally, queues for attractions in Barranquilla are not very long outside of the Carnival period.

-• Pre-booking is not common for most museums or landmarks for the purpose of avoiding lines.
+• Pre-booking is not common for most museums or landmarks for the reason for avoiding lines.

 • During Carnival, securing parade tickets or specific event access well in advance is highly recommended.